Russia claims drone strikes hit two non-residential buildings in Moscow - Local News 8

 By Josh Pennington, Simone McCarthy and Sophie Jeong, CNN

+(CNN) — Ukrainian drones struck two non-residential buildings in Moscow in the early hours of Monday morning and were “suppressed” by defenses there, Russian authorities said, describing the incident a “thwarted” attack.

+The strikes caused no serious damage or casualties, Moscow Mayor Sergei Sobyanin said on Telegram Monday.

-Russia’s Ministry of Defence on Monday claimed the two Ukrainian drones were “suppressed” and “crashed” in Moscow.
+Russia’s Ministry of Defense blamed Ukraine, describing the strike as a “terrorist attack of the Kiev regime” and that the two drones were “suppressed” and crashed in Moscow.

 “On the morning of July 24, an attempt by the Kyiv regime to launch a terrorist attack using two unmanned aerial vehicles against facilities on the territory of the city of Moscow was thwarted,” the ministry said on Telegram.